benjisidi/haven/adventure-10-polytopic-fortress.md

 - The corridor appears flat.
 As you walk away from the entrance, gravity bends and it becomes an incredibly deep hole.
 Not sure exactly what to do with this one yet.

+## Tales from the Yawning Portal

+- One of the dungeons in this has a whole host of great ideas